Ror5ch/btl-gui/README.md

 <details><summary>How to download</summary>

 - To use this repo, you must first login to a computer connected to the teststand (remotely via openVPN or in person)
-- Go to the directory in which you would like to run this repo from
+- Go to the directory in which you would like to run from
 - Download/update files with the following command sequence:

 </details>